 - 1. "Addiction Treatment, Recovery, & Prevention Services" means treatment Services for Individuals diagnosed with disorders related to the taking of a drug of abuse including alcohol, to the side effects of a medication, and to a toxin exposure.
 The disorders include substance use disorders such as substance dependence and substance abuse, and substance-induced disorders, including substance intoxication, withdrawal, delirium, and dementia, as well as substance induced psychotic disorder, mood disorder, etc., as defined in DSM criteria. - 2.
 "Aging and People with Disabilities" or "APD" means a division within the Department of Human Services that is responsible for management, financing, and regulation services for aging adults and people with disabilities. - 3.
 "Agreement Settlement" means OHA's reconciliation, after termination or expiration of this Agreement, of amounts OHA actually disbursed to County with amounts that OHA is obligated to pay to County under this Agreement from the Financial Assistance Award, as determined in accordance with the financial assistance calculation methodologies set forth in the Service Descriptions.
 OHA reconciles disbursements and payments on an individual Service basis as set forth in the Service Descriptions and in accordance with Exhibit F, Section 1., "Disbursement and Recovery of Financial Assistance." - 4.
 "Allowable Costs" means the costs described in 2 CFR Part 200 or 45 CFR Part 75, as applicable, except to the extent such costs are limited or excluded by other provisions of this Agreement, whether in the applicable Service Descriptions, Specialized Service Requirements, Special Conditions identified in the Financial Assistance Award, or otherwise. - 5.
 "Behavioral Health" refers to mental/emotional wellbeing and/or actions that affect wellness.
 Behavioral health problems include substance abuse and misuse, Problem Gambling, and Mental Health disorders as well as serious psychological distress and suicide. - 6.
-"Client" or "Individual" means, with respect to a particular Service, any person who is receiving that Service, in whole or in part, with funds provided under this Agreement. - 7.
-"Community Mental Health Program" or "CMHP" means an entity that is responsible for planning the delivery of Services for Individuals with mental or emotional disturbances, drug abuse, alcohol abuse, or gambling addiction problems in a specific geographic area of the state under an agreement with OHA or a Local Mental Health Authority. - 8 Community Mental Health means programs and Services, delivered in the community, for Individuals diagnosed with Serious and Persistent Mental Illness (SPMI) or other mental or emotional disturbances.
+"Community Mental Health Program" or "CMHP" means an entity that is responsible for planning and delivery of Services for Individuals with mental or emotional disturbances, drug abuse, alcohol abuse, or gambling addiction problems in a specific geographic area of the state under an agreement with OHA or a Local Mental Health Authority. - 7.
+"Community Mental Health" means programs and Services, delivered in the community, for Individuals diagnosed with Serious and Persistent Mental Illness (SPMI) or other mental or emotional disturbances.